-When a volatile variable is not declared as volatile, the compiler assumes that its value cannot be modified externally to the implementation.
+When a volatile variable is not declared as volatile, the compiler assumes that its value cannot be modified from outside the scope that it is defined in.
 Therefore, the compiler might perform unwanted optimizations.
-This can manifest itself in a number of ways:
+This problem can manifest itself in various ways: